AbhyankarSwarali/Python_Projects/README.md

 Current balance: Rs.110
 ```

-⚠️ Note
+## ⚠️ Note

-This project is for learning purposes only and does not involve real money.
+**This project is for learning purposes only and does not involve real money.**
+- Such gambling games might turn dangerous in real life too.
+- Be mindful before playing such games.

+## Try your luck !!
+##